-24 KMs.
+24 kms.
 4 days.
 A dreamy terrain.
-A peak to summit.
+A mountain summit.

 Add a pinch of courage if you are a beginner, and it all seems doable.

-A little adventure is good for the soul, and Kedarkantha is a beautiful winter trek that you can do as a beginner.
+A little adventure is good for the soul, and Kedarkantha is the perfect beginning of this grand journey.
+Let us explain why!

 Kedarkantha is a fun trek that takes the seriousness out of trekking.
 It’s almost like going on a 4-day active vacation.
 All the campsites can be reached in less than 4 hours, which gives you enough time during the day to enjoy the views, walk at a comfortable pace and have some fun in the snow.
 And if the weather turns against you and you get caught in a snowstorm, you can turn around as soon as it clears up and get back to Sankri within a few hours.